clovenski/circuit-simulator/README.md

 + goal is to allow the user to design a circuit with inputs, outputs, gates and flip-flops and check the state of the entire circuit with each clock cycle
-+ to start off small, only AND/OR/NOT gates and D flip-flops can be used
++ to start off small, only AND/OR/NOT gates and D flip-flops can be used, as well as user-defined input/output variables
 + the seven segment display problem can be a good milestone to target
 + the program itself will be in the command-line interface first, essentially being text-based, until fully functional
 + the ultimate end goal would be a complete GUI interface rich in functionality and features